fouziaadjailia/schizo-ml-analysis/README.md

 XGBoost outperformed all other classifiers and showed strong predictive power using a compact set of neurocognitive and clinical features.

-## 📂 Folder Structure

-- `notebooks/`: Main Jupyter Notebook for the analysis.
-- `data/`: Data used in the experiment (excluded here for privacy reasons).

 ## 📚 Reference
 If you find this work useful, please cite the original paper and consider giving this repo a ⭐.